-Code Workload Credits Level of module Frequency of Duration EE_W.08 150 h 5 CP 4 th or 5 th offer 1 semester semester Winter semester or summer semester Courses Teaching time Self-s study Planned group Environmental Ec onomics 60 h / 4 SWS 90) h size 2 semester hours lectures plus 2 hours exercises per week (SWS) 50 students
+Code Workload Credits Level of module Frequency of Duration 8181 150 h 5 CP 4 th or 5 th offer 1 semester semester Winter semester or summer semester Courses Teaching time Solf study Planned group Courses reaching time 3611-3 study Lecture: 30 TU / 2 SWS 60 TU / 4 SWS 10 5 h size Seminaristic exercise with excursions: 30 TU/ 2 SWS 50 students

-- relate the concept of allocation of scarce resources to economics as well as to environmental problems. - appreciate alternative perspectives on the nature of environmental problems. - use various methods to evaluate environmental goods and services. - understand the implications of a pareto-improvement. - demonstrate how various market based options for environmental policy work, including emission charges and transferable permits. - apply the flexible mechanisms in the Kyoto protocol to environmental impact caused by industrial activity. - perform a cost-benefit analysis.
+- relate the concept of allocation of scarce resources to economics as well as to environmental problems. - appreciate alternative perspectives on the nature of environmental problems. - use various methods for the monetary evaluation of environmental goods and services. - transfer the concept of sustainability into practical applications. - demonstrate how various market based options for environmental policy work. - apply the theoretical knowledge in a practical case study.

-Environmental Economics is the application of the principles of economics to the study of how environmental and natural resources are developed and managed.
+At the example of brown coal or gravel mining we learned all too well, how the use of natural resources leads to conflicts between industry and society.
+Typically, enterprises argue with economic benefits, while environmentalists have little more than an ethical stance.
+In response to this dilemma, the course provides an introduction to methods for the economic valuation of natural resources (minerals, species, healthy living conditions etc.) to achieve comparability for a sustainable form of economic activity.
+In this context, Environmental Economics is the application of the principles of economics to the study of how environmental and natural resources are developed and managed.
 It addresses the economic implications of environmental impacts caused by human activity and introduces some concepts of economical appreciation of ecosystem services.
 It combines theoretical analysis with discussions on specific environmental policies as applied to water management, air pollution, the energy sector, and climate change.
-Within these examples, particular topics like the microeconomic analysis of environmental regulations, the problem of social cost, the policy instrument choice, and the estimation of environmental improvements will be covered.
+Within these examples, particular topics like the microeconomic analysis of environmental regulations, the problem of social cost, the policy instrument choice, and the evaluation of environmental improvements will be covered.